joecym/P4_advanced_lane_lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-In this step, I made an "unwarp2" function that used the same method in paragraph 1; however, this version has different object and image points that are specific to the lane lines, and not the chessboard.
+In this step, I used the same mtx and dist that I found from the chessboard calibration.
 Here are the results of my unwarped images:

 ![alt text][image2]
 ![alt text][image3]